You should read this advice in conjunction with any resources from subject area.

 These external organisations can trick you into accidentally plagiarising by crossing the boundary from proofreading into rewriting, and leading to you submitting work written by someone else.

-You are encouraged to report commercial essay-writing services publicity on University premises to the Senate Office: firstname.lastname@example.org
+You are encouraged to report commercial essay-writing service publicity on University premises to the Student Conduct Team: firstname.lastname@example.org

 Be extra vigilant when asking for assistance from anyone other than a member of University staff.